The Boy with the Thorn in His Side: Cover versions

 The song was covered by Scottish band Bis on the tribute album The Smiths Is Dead.
 Reviewer Stephen Thomas Erlewine harshly criticised the cover, writing: "Bis utterly disembowel 'The Boy with the Thorn in His Side' with a single-minded stupidity that is just bewildering."

-A cover version recorded by Jeff Buckley in 1993 was distributed by Columbia Records as a 7" in 2016.
+A cover version recorded by Jeff Buckley in 1993 was distributed by Columbia Records as a 7" in 2016 On 2 March 2010 - 28 December 2014.
+It later featured on Buckley's 2016 posthumously released compilation album You and I.

 American indie rock bands Jejune and Lazycain released a split EP together in 1999 where they each covered Smiths songs; Jejune covered "The Boy with the Thorn in His Side", Lazycain covered "Handsome Devil".

 The song was additionally covered by Belle & Sebastian, Scott Matthews, Emilie Autumn, Xiu Xiu, Dinosaur Jr's J Mascis and The Cat Empire in live performances.